jaebooker/count_matching_llm/README.md

 # LLM Count Matching Benchmark

 This benchmark evaluates various open-weight language models on a word counting task.
 The task involves counting how many words in a given list belong to a specific category.
+It also creates a causal mediation analysis experiment (patching from one run to another) to try to answer: "is there a hidden state layer that contains a representation of the running count of matching words, while processing the list of words?"

 ## Setup